vishnutez/in-context-estimation/README.md

 Official implementation of the paper: "Transformers are Provably Optimal In-context Estimators for Wireless Communcations"

 # Set-up
+Clone the repository.
 Install the dependencies and activate the environment using conda:

 ```bash
 conda env create -f environment.yml